ronakg/awesome-flickr-gallery-plugin/README.txt

 == Upgrade Notice ==

+= 1.3.0 =
+* Added SlideShow option when viewing full size photos
+* Moved to colorbox from lightbox for displaying full size photos

 = 1.1.7 =
 * [Bug Fix] Moved to a better API to fetch data from Flickr.